 It’s the perfect little stop on your Dandenong ranges day trip and an excellent example of how Dandenong ranges tourism and Dandenong Ranges food is really rivalling what can be found in the city.

-So if you are visiting the Dandenong hills, or are even a local, why not venture into the foothills of Upwey and add a little Mexican flair into your brunch date!
+So, if you are visiting the Dandenong hills, or are even a local, venture into the foothills of Upwey and add a little Mexican flair into your brunch date!

 Maria Cafe: Key Information